xenoastra/xenoastra/README.md

-### Hi there I'm Vanessa Lobo a Fourth year Toronto Met U student👋
+### Hi there I'm Vanessa Lobo, a Fourth year Toronto Met U student👋

-- 🌸 I’m currently working on an advanced calculator
+- 🌸 I’m currently working on a Process Scheduler
 - ✨ I’m currently learning Machine Learning, Web retreival and Computer Security
 - 💌 How to reach me: discord Xenoastra#0600